NagaprajwalB/NagaprajwalB/README.md

 I'm a passionate **DevOps Engineer** with a strong focus on **cloud technologies** and **infrastructure automation**.
 I specialize in creating robust CI/CD pipelines, containerized applications, and scalable cloud infrastructure solutions.

-- 🔭 Currently working on **3-tier WordPress deployment** using Docker & Ansible with Jenkins CI/CD
+- 🔭 Currently Elevating Systems with AI-Powered Automation
 - 👯 Looking to collaborate on **DevOps automation** and **cloud migration** projects
 - 💬 Ask me about **Docker, Jenkins, Ansible, Terraform, AWS, Linux, Git, CI/CD**